My Account

 In both cases, you’ll find this section easier to write if you leave it until last.
 It’s much easier when you’ve got your experience, skills and education all set out and ready to refer to.

-3. Draw Up a Graphic Design Work Experience Section
+3. Highlight a Graphic Design Work Experience Section

-• For each role, include your job title, the name of the employer, dates of employment (use “present” as the end date if you currently work there), then up to six bullet points describing the job.
+• For each job, include: job title, employer name, dates of employment (use “present” if you’re still there), and up to six bullet points.

-• Write about measurable achievements, not just your duties.
-It’s not just about what you did, you’ve got to show how well you did it.
+• Focus on measurable achievements, not just tasks.
+Show what you did and how well you did it.

 Looking for some more design tweaks to create the perfect CV?
 Check out our guide: 20+ CV Tips and Advice for Job Application Success